-CDM is expected to become increasingly important within the air transport industry, with a number initiatives being launched by national and international air traffic control organisations.
+CDM is expected to become increasingly important within the air transport industry, with a number of initiatives being launched by national and international air traffic control organisations.
 AIDX can be used to transfer information between parties involved in CDM.
-Specific information on this topic can be found in Appendix D, section 3.3.
+Specific information on this topic can be found in Appendix D, sections D2.1 and D3.3.